humanetech-community/awareness-program/campaigns/aware-prepare/README.md

 - People feel directly at home, and can inform themselves on how best to start contributing.
 - New members become active in this campaign and help with the growth hacking of the project.

+Finally, to keep the project manageable, the project responsibilities need delegated to separate project roles that have people assigned to them that are willing and able to fulfill them.

 ## Deliverables